|Nutrition Facts (per serving)|

 In a small bowl, whisk together 1 cup of mayonnaise with the vinegar, 3 tablespoons of sugar, the celery seeds, and the ground black pepper.

 Add more mayonnaise and sugar if desired.
 Add salt, to taste.

 - Also, look for other varieties of coleslaw mixtures, such as broccoli slaw or kale slaw; they will provide the same texture and appearance as cabbage coleslaw but pack in a few extra nutrients.
 No matter which type of bagged mixture you buy, feel free to toss in some additional julienned vegetables—such as carrots, celery, bell pepper, or cucumbers—for added color and crunch.

-- Of course, if you are so inclined, you can buy the vegetables whole and cut them up yourself.
+- Of course, if you are so inclined, you can buy the whole vegetables and cut them up yourself.
 If you are using fresh green cabbage, shred and toss it with a few teaspoons of salt.
 Let it sit for about 20 to 30 minutes, then drain and toss with the remaining ingredients.
-A mandolin is a great tool for shredding cabbage, as is your food processor, but if you prefer to do by hand first cut the cabbage into quarters and remove the core.
+A mandoline is a great tool for shredding cabbage, as is your food processor, but if you prefer to do it by hand first cut the cabbage into quarters and remove the core.
 Slice each quarter into wedges and then shred.